-elect the Drive. nter the Network Address. nter the User and Password details.
+Enter the Network Address.

+Enter the User and Password details.

 Once added, the drive status should change to 'Pending' after about ten seconds.
 If this does not happen, check the drive settings by removing it and adding it again (there is no edit function).